 Reservations and Pricing System for Vehicles

 One of the most direct ways to manage automobile congestion, including the vehicle queues that form at peak periods, would be to implement a system to manage paid reservations for access to the Crooked Street.
-Much like museums limit the amount of tickets available at any given time for popular exhibits, and allow those who plan ahead to reserve a time in advance, this strategy would allow for the flow and demand of automobiles entering the Crooked Street to be regulated, reducing queue lengths.
+Similar to how museums limit the number of tickets available at any given time for popular exhibits, and allow those who plan ahead to reserve a time in advance, this strategy would allow for the flow and demand of automobiles entering the Crooked Street to be regulated, reducing queue lengths.

 The primary goal of the system would be to manage demand while being self-sustaining, and prices and number of available reservation slots would be set per this goal.

 We have hosted three open houses, conducted surveys, and held meetings with residents, neighbors, and businesses.

 - The day-to-day impact of congestion on quality of life is real and it is negative.

 - Managing vehicle congestion and maintaining livability in the neighborhood are the top two community goals of any solution.

 - Solutions should reduce other impacts like litter, wayfinding, and air quality.

 - There is strong community support for a reservations and pricing system to address traffic and tourism challenges.

 The Transportation Authority is studying a reservation and pricing system to better manage traffic flow on the crooked section of Lombard Street.
 On January 30, 2019, we hosted an open house to share details about how this proposed system could work and gather community feedback.